LEADING THE NEWS

-Featuring expansive programming, the 2013 congress offers comprehensive information immediately applicable in both hospital and practice settings.
-The main congress agenda explores recent advancements across the full spectrum of GI and hepatic disorders.
-A few of the scheduled lectures include:
+Featuring expansive programming, the 2014 AGA Clinical Congress offers comprehensive information that is immediately applicable to GI practice.
+Attendees can explore recent advancements across the full spectrum of GI and hepatic disorders.
+A few of the scheduled presentations include:

 Learn more and register.